platformatic/platformatic/docs/reference/db/dashboard.md

 ## Development Server

-If you want to contribute on the dashboard, it needs to know where is Platformatic DB Server.
+If you want to contribute on the dashboard, it needs to know where the Platformatic DB Server is located.

 Create a `./packages/db-dashboard/.env` file with the following content
 ```